-- Become sensitive about the processes involved in various kinds of activities performed by the pupil teachers of in-service programmes. - Develop ability to analyse involvement of pupil teachers in organising various curricular activities in a teacher education institution. - Developcompetencies in organising various kinds of teacher education curriculum specific activities. - Developan understanding of the needs and relevance of in-service teacher education practices.
+- CO 1.
+Elaboratethe processes involved in various kinds of activities performed by the pupil teachers of in-service programmes. - CO 2.
+Develop ability to analyse Analyse involvement of pupil teachers in organising various curricular activities in a teacher education institution. - CO 3.
+Develop Demonstrate competencies in organising various kinds of teacher education curriculum specific activities. - CO 4.
+Developan understanding of Identify the needs and relevance of in-service teacher education practices.